Pairwise accelerated failure time regression models for infectious disease transmission in close-contact groups with external sources of infection: Simulations

 Each individual $i$ was assigned an independent Bernoulli(0.5) covariate $X_i$.
 The rate parameter for the contact interval distribution in the pair $ij$ was

 where we set $X_0 = 0$.
 For each simulation, the true values of $\beta_\text{inf}$ and $\beta_\text{sus}$ were independent samples from a uniform($-1, 1$) distribution.

 In each simulation, we analyzed data sets under four different epidemiologic study designs.
-Analysis of within-household transmission is the same for all four study designs, but they differ in their inclusion of individuals (i.e., pairs $0j$) at risk of external infectious contact.
-The study designs are: \begin{description} \item{\textbf{Complete cohort:}} Follow-up for all $1{,}800$ individuals starts at time zero, which is the time origin for external infectious contact times. \item{\textbf{Contact tracing (CT) with delayed entry:}} Follow-up of each individual begins at the infection time of the index case in his or her household.
-Time at risk of external infectious contact prior the start of follow-up is left-truncated, and individuals in households with no infections are excluded from the study. \item{\textbf{CT without delayed entry:}} Follow-up of all members of households where at least one infection occurs starts retroactively at time zero.
+Analysis of within-household transmission is the same for all study designs, but they differ in their inclusion of person-time from individuals at risk of external infectious contact (i.e., pairs $0j$).
+The first two study designs are ``valid'' in the sense that their inclusion of pair-time at risk of transmission includes external sources and is predictable with respect to the observed data so it will not generate immortal time bias.
+The valid study designs are: \begin{description} \item{\textbf{Complete cohort:}} Follow-up for all $2{,}500$ individuals starts at time zero, which is the time origin for external infectious contact intervals. \item{\textbf{Contact tracing (CT) with delayed entry:}} Follow-up of each individual begins at the infection time of the index case in his or her household.
+Time at risk of external infectious contact prior to the start of follow-up is left-truncated, and individuals in households with no infections are excluded from the study. \end{description} The second two study designs are ``flawed'' in the sense that their inclusion of pair-time at risk of transmission either generates immortal time bias or fails to include external sources of infection.
+The flawed study designs are: \begin{description} \item{\textbf{CT without delayed entry:}} Follow-up of all members of households where at least one infection occurs starts retroactively at time zero.
 Individuals in households with no infections are excluded from the study. \item{\textbf{Ignoring external infection:}} All pairs $0j$ are excluded from the study.
-This is equivalent to assuming that, in each household, all infections after the primary case are caused by within-household transmission. \end{description} We expect the first two study designs (the ``valid'' study designs) to yield valid parameter estimates and the last two (the ``flawed'' study designs) to yield biased parameter estimates.
-Under each study design, data were analyzed both with and without knowledge of who-infected-whom.
+This is equivalent to assuming that, in each household, all infections after the primary case are caused by within-household transmission (but not necessarily by the primary case itself). \end{description} Under each of the four study designs, data were analyzed both with and without observation of who-infected-whom.
 In all eight analyses of each simulation, we obtained maximum likelihood point estimates of $\beta_\text{inf}$, $\beta_\text{sus}$, $\ln \lambda_0$, $\ln \gamma_\text{int}$, and $\ln \mu_0$.
-For all parameters, we calculated 95\% Wald and likelihood ratio (LR) confidence intervals.
-All regression models used an exponential distribution for external rows and the correct parametric family (exponential, Weibull, or log-logistic) for internal rows.
+For all parameters, we calculated 95\% Wald confidence intervals.
+All regression models used an exponential distribution for external rows and a specified parametric family (exponential, Weibull, or log-logistic) for internal rows.